 Agawam, Mass.

 For coaster enthusiasts in the Rhode Island and Massachusetts area, Six Flags New England is home.
 This “coaster capital of New England” includes rides like the 400 foot-tall New England SkyScreamer swing, the Joker 4D Free Fly Coaster, Wicked Cyclone and Superman The Ride (featuring a 221 foot drop!).
 Want to cool off?
-Head on over to their water park, Hurricane Harbor.
+Head over to their water park, Hurricane Harbor.
 AAA members can save up to 50% on admission.

 Hershey, Pa.